fissionjs/fission/docs/modelView.md

 ```

-The model's ID is taken from the route via [Router](router.md) and passed directly to the API.
+The model's ID is taken from the route via [Router](router.md) and passed directly to the Sync method.